yorek/hyde/_posts/2018/2018-04-15-custom-type-handling.md

 ## Conclusion

 Being able to explicitly define how data is serialized and deserialized into the database fix almost all limitations that Dapper may have shown so far.
 And it opens up interesting scenario, where any object, even the most complex one, can be stored into a relational database in the preferred format (entirely normalized, partially normalized or completely denormalized).
-Pair this ability with the fact that modern relational database (like SQL Server or PostgreSQL for example) handle JSON natively and with great performances, and you can really do something amazing here.
+Pair this ability with the fact that modern relational databases (like SQL Server or PostgreSQL for example) handle JSON natively and with great performances, and you can really do something amazing here.

 ## What's Next